 A phase change material absorbs and releases thermal energy in order to maintain a regulated temperature.

-Each of these forms has its' own unique advantages and is best suited to certain applications.
+These forms have their own unique advantages and are best suited to certain applications.

 This is the phase change material itself in its' simplest form.
 The material is a solid below its' melt point and a liquid above its' melt point.

 The material can be melted above its' melt point and then poured into the suitable container (pouch, piping, plastic molded parts, etc.).